fv316/MAP583/README.md

   + this experiment is on the _ecg_ dataset which can be found in `--root-dir/ecg` trained over _resnet1d_10_.
 It optimizes with _adam_ with initial learning rate (`--lr`) of `1e-3` which is decayed by half whenever the `--scheduler` _ReduceLRonPlateau_ does not see an improvement in the validation accuracy for more than `--step` epochs.
 Input sequences are of size 187.
 In addition it saves intermediate results to `--tensorboard`.
   + when debugging you can add the `--short-run` argument which performs training and validation epochs of 10 mini-batches.
 This allows testing your entire pipeline before launching an experiment
   + if you want to resume a previously paused experiment you can use the `--resume` flag which can continue the training from _best_, _latest_ or a specifically designated epoch.
   + if you want to use your model only for evaluation on the test set, add the `--test` flag.
+When doing this, ensure that the `--resume` flag is also being used (as well as the correct model name) otherwise testing will be done with an untrained model.

 Here are some more typical launch commands: